overcrash66/OpenTranslator/readme.md

 python OpenTranslator.py
 ```

-Or audio file translation only using a WEB UI (gradio)
+Or Local mode (using a set of LLM's) for audio file translation only, using a WEB UI (Gradio)

+Please note Web UI is in beta and still in active development

 ```
 python WebUI.py